Trust Nothing, Verify EverythingSharing at least a modicum about phishing attacks

 The term 'phishing' apparently originated in

-Victims end up revealing confidential information about themselves,
+end up revealing confidential information about themselves, someone

-someone else, or some entity to which they have access.
+else, or some entity to which they have access.
+Such information may

 Currently the attackers are going beyond emails.
 They are also making considerable use of social networks, "instant messaging applications, and online file-sharing services".